 Range: Affects the caster only; spirits can be contacted within 100 yards per level.
+Duration: 1 round per level.
+Magic Resistance: Not applicable.

 Elemental Aura

 Covers the natural magician with a field of natural magical force, absorbing damage that the magician would otherwise take.
 After absorbing 4 points per level, it dissipates.
 The aura does not protect against poison gas and the like.